metabrainz/picard/docs/options.rst

   added automatically based on the actual image type.
 The default value is `cover`.
 If you change this to `folder`, Windows will use it to preview the containing folder.

+.. _image_filename:

++ **Use the following file name for images:** File name to use for saved images, default is 'cover'.
 + **Overwrite the file if it already exists:** Check this to replace existing files.
 This is especially recommended if trying to write "folder" previews for Windows.